Towards a Science of AI Agent Reliability: Experiments

-\paragraph{GAIA: Reliability across difficulty levels.} The three difficulty levels on GAIA enable analysis of how reliability varies with task complexity.
-For consistency, one might expect a U-shaped pattern where medium-difficulty tasks show lowest outcome consistency (easy tasks consistently solved, hard tasks consistently failed, medium tasks variable).
-However, our results (see Figure~\ref{fig:gaia_level_stratified}) show that \textit{consistency typically varies monotonically} with difficulty rather than forming a U-shape: depending on the model, consistency either improves or degrades steadily as tasks become harder. \textit{Resource consistency degrades on complex tasks across most models}, indicating that action costs become less predictable as difficulty increases.
-This effect is amplified in newer Claude models, which adopt a ``try harder'' strategy with noticeably elevated action counts on hard tasks.
-For predictability, \textit{both calibration and discrimination degrade modestly on harder tasks on average}, though with considerable model-specific variation. \textit{Robustness metrics show no systematic relationship with difficulty}, suggesting that robustness to perturbations is largely orthogonal to task complexity.
+\textbf{GAIA: Reliability across difficulty levels.} GAIA's three difficulty levels enable analysis of how reliability varies with task complexity.
+One might expect outcome consistency to form a U-shape (medium tasks being most variable).
+However, our results (Figure~\ref{fig:gaia_level_stratified}) show \textit{consistency typically varies monotonically}: it steadily improves or degrades as tasks become harder.
+Furthermore, \textit{resource consistency degrades on complex tasks across most models}, indicating action costs become less predictable.
+This effect is amplified in Gemini and many Claude models, which adopt a ``try harder'' strategy with elevated action counts on hard tasks.
+For predictability, \textit{both calibration and discrimination degrade modestly on harder tasks}, albeit with considerable model-specific variation.
+Finally, \textit{robustness metrics show no systematic relationship with difficulty}, suggesting perturbation robustness is largely orthogonal to task complexity.